websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/mvc-resource-command.md

 # MVC Resource Command

-MVC Resource Command classes retrieve images, XML, or any other kind of resource from a DXP/Portal instance.
+MVC Resource Command classes retrieve resources: images, XML, or any other kind of resource from a DXP/Portal instance without triggering any actions or renders.
 Requests or portlet resource URLs invoke MVC Resource Commands.

 You'll deploy an example portlet that uses an MVC Resource Command and then examine it.